 In wet or cold (a mound will allow the earth to warm faster and hence you can plant earlier) climates, you want to mound your plants.
 In dry climates you want to dig a depression to retain as much moisture as possible.
-If you are getting the normal 40″ per year that most vegetables desire, just dig a circle.
+If you are getting the normal 40″ of rain per year that most vegetables desire, just dig a circle.

 Corn needs other corn in close proximity around it for best pollination – no pollination and you get no kernels of corn.
 This is why you never plant corn in a single row.
 By planting corn in a tightly confined circle you will get optimum pollination of the plants.

 If you have ever planted pole beans, you know that they will just take over a climbing structure.
 The pole beans will bind the corn together providing maximum wind resistance.
 The flowers on the beans will also attract pollinator insects.

 The squash will help retain moisture in the ground and stunt weed growth by shading the area.
 Its flowers will also attract pollinating insects.